 Abstract:

-Solitary median maxillary central incisor (SMMCI) is a rare oddity, which may be associated with a complex of multiple developmental abnormalities.
-Sometimes, it is related to background systemic features, but may also be a separate localized anatomical aberration.
-Its occurrence has been estimated in 1:50,000 live births.
-SMMCIs were described together with cleft lip and palate (CLP), Velo Cardio Facial Syndrome (VCFS), exaggerated midline maxillary torus, distorted soft palate, and absence of the uvula and the midline labial frenum.
+Solitary median maxillary central incisor (SMMCI) is a rare syndrome, which can be associated with a combination of many developmental abnormalities.
+Sometimes it is related to background systemic features, but it may also be a separate localized anatomical aberration.
+It is estimated to have an occurrence of 1 per 50,000 live births and presents in both primary and permanent dentitions.
+SMMCIs have been described occurring in conjunction with cleft lip and palate (CLP), velocardiofacial syndrome (VCFS), exaggerated midline maxillary torus, distorted soft palate, and absence of the uvula and the midline labial frenum.
 Associated with systemic conditions, it has also been described with hypotelorism, hypothalamic-pituitary disorders, coloboma, ectodermal dysplasia and blindness secondary to microphthalmia.
-It occurs in both primary and permanent dentitions of the same child.
-Nasal malformation like flat nose with a single nostril, choanal atresia, mid-nasal stenosis, or congenital nasal pyriform aperture stenosis (CNPAS) may also be associated with the disorder.
-In severe cases, it may be associated with holoprosencephaly (HPE) and cyclopia associated with Ito hypomelanosis.
-We present occasional sporadic cases of otherwise normal children.
+Nasal malformations such as a flat nose with a single nostril, choanal atresia, mid-nasal stenosis, or congenital nasal pyriform aperture stenosis (CNPAS) can also occur concurrently with the disorder.
+In severe cases, it may be associated with holoprosencephaly (HPE), and cyclopia related to hypomelanosis of Ito.
+We present here occasional sporadic cases found in otherwise normal children.

 Introduction:

-Solitary median maxillary central incisor (SMMCI) as an isolated occurrence and SMMCI as part of a syndrome are rare dental anomalies.
-(1) The incidence has been estimated as 1:50,000 live births.
-(2) These anomalies are caused by heterozygous mutation in the Sonic Hedgehog Gene (SHH; 600725) on chromosome 7q36.
+Solitary median maxillary central incisor (SMMCI) syndrome can be an isolated occurrence or part of a syndrome; either way it is a rare dental anomaly (1) with an incidence of around 1:50,000 live births (2).
+This anomaly is due to a heterozygous mutation in the Sonic Hedgehog Gene (SHH; 600725) on chromosome 7q36.
 (3)

-The awareness of these anomalies goes back to 1958, where Scott reported "Absence of upper central incisor".
-(3) Since then, the scientific literature regarding SMMCI is characterized by single or sporadic case reports, as well as efforts to investigate the etiology and delineate associated developmental and genetic aberrations.
+The awareness of this anomaly goes back to 1958, when Scott described this syndrome in his paper entitled "Absence of upper central incisor" (3).
+Since then, the scientific literature regarding SMMCI has been characterized by single or sporadic case reports, as well as efforts to investigate the etiology and delineate associated developmental and genetic aberrations.

-Short stature and deficient growth hormone were described in patients with solitary maxillary central incisors in the primary and consecutive permanent dentitions.
-In some cases with this feature, growth hormones were normal.
-No similar or associated oral and dental aberrations were found in families of those patients.
-Superoincisivodontic dwarfism, also known as ‘monosuperoincisivodontic dwarfism’ was used then to describe such phenomena.
-(4,5) Choanal atresia/midnasal stenosis and holoprosencephaly (HPE) was added to the short stature to a series of 21 consecutive cases of SMMCI syndrome in 1997.
-(2)
+Patients with solitary maxillary central incisors in the primary and consecutive permanent dentitions have also been reported to have short stature and be growth hormone deficient.
+In some of these cases, growth hormone levels were normal.
+No similar or associated oral or dental aberrations were found in families of these patients.
+This phenomenon is termed superoincisivodontic dwarfism or monosuperoincisivodontic dwarfism (4,5).
+Choanal atresia/midnasal stenosis and holoprosencephaly (HPE) were described in addition to short stature, in the report of 21 consecutive cases of SMMCI syndrome from 1966 to 1997 (2).

-The holoprocencephaly spectrum (HPE): HPE stands for a teratologic series of varying severity, expressed by median malformations of the face and brain.
+The holoprocencephaly spectrum (HPE) is a teratologic series of varying severity, expressed by median malformations of the face and brain.
 There are a variety of chromosomal causes, yet most cases are sporadic and of unknown etiology.
-Less severe cases of Autosomal Dominant (AD) HPE may present with mild manifestations of hypotelorism, anosmia, hyposmia (reduced ability to smell), microcephaly, mental deficiency, or midface hypoplasia, and SMMCI.
+Less severe cases of autosomal dominant HPE may present with mild manifestations of hypotelorism, anosmia, hyposmia (reduced ability to smell), microcephaly, mental deficiency, or midface hypoplasia, and SMMCI.
 Ocular colobomas may also be included.

-HPE is a specific malformation complex resulting from incorrect cleavage of the embryonic prosencephalon, (forebrain) with concurrent facial anomalies (midline facial structures) ranging from cyclopia to mild forms such as hypotelorism and SMMCI, with other clinical manifestations such as anophthalmia to mild hypotelorism, coloboma, hyposmia, dysplasia of olfactory bulbs and optic nerves.
+HPE is a specific malformation complex caused by incorrect cleavage of the embryonic prosencephalon (forebrain).
+It has concurrent facial anomalies (midline facial structures) ranging from mild forms, such as hypotelorism and SMMCI, to cyclopia, with other clinical manifestations such as mild hypotelorism, coloboma, hyposmia, dysplasia of olfactory bulbs and optic nerves, and even anophthalmia.
 (6)

-The inheritance of HPE is Autosomal Dominant – the parents might be with minor manifestations such as single central incisor, hypotelorism, hyposomia, but offspring may be with severe manifestations, which emphasizes the importance of genetic counseling.
+The inheritance of HPE is autosomal dominant – the parents may present with minor manifestations such as single central incisor, hypotelorism, and hyposomia, but the offspring could have severe manifestations, which emphasizes the importance of genetic counseling.

-SMMCI syndrome, previously considered a simple midline defect of the dental lamina is "a possible predictor of HPEs of varying degrees in the proband, in members of the proband's family, and in the family's descendants".
-(2)
+While SMMCI syndrome was previously thought to be a simple midline defect of the dental lamina, it is now seen as "a possible predictor of HPEs of varying degrees in the proband, in members of the proband's family, and in the family's descendants" (2).